Frequently Asked Questions (FAQ)

 All paperwork will be completed online in the client portal along with adding a card on file to secure your appointment time.

 How long are sessions?

 Sessions are typically 50 minutes in length.
 Intake sessions will be up to 80 minutes.

 What are your specialties?
 What kind of therapy do you offer?

-- Virtual sessions for individuals (ages 16 and up) and premarital couples
+- Virtual sessions for individuals and those in relationships.
+Our specialties vary.

 How can I do online therapy if I don't have privacy in my home?